jsdevel/BetterJargs/README.md

 &lt;/arguments&gt;
 </pre>

-If you navigate to the package here on github, you will see the output from BetterJargs.
+By specifying {code}terminal="true"{/code}, 'Terminal' was appended to the name of the output file.
+Similar behavior is applied when {code}ant="true"{/code} or {code}maven="true"{/code} is applied.
+If you navigate to the package specified in the sample xml here on github, you will see the output from BetterJargs as 'BetterJargsArgumentsTerminal.java'.